-Beginning July 1, 2011, a retailer is considered to have a place of business in Illinois, and thus must collect sales tax for the state, if the retailer has a contract with a person in Illinois (1) under which the person refers potential customers to the retailer by a Website link in return for a commission, or (2) under which the retailer sells the person's products or similar products and the person receives a commission.
-However, that requirement applies only if gross receipts by the retailer from total sales under either of those types of contracts exceed \$10,000 per year.
+Beginning July 1, 2011, a retailer was considered to have a place of business in Illinois, and thus had to collect sales tax for the state, if the retailer had a contract with a person in Illinois (1) under which the person referred potential customers to the retailer by a Website link in return for commissions or (2) under which the retailer sold the person's products or similar products and the person received commissions.
+This applied only if gross receipts to the retailer from all sales under either type of contract exceeded \$10,000 per year.
+But the Illinois Supreme Court invalidated that requirement in 2013.
+It said the requirement was a discriminatory tax on electronic commerce within the meaning of the federal Internet Tax Freedom Act, and thus unenforceable.